 Adaptive Random Testing

-These results have very significant impact in software testing, because random testing is a basic and popular technique in software testing.
-In view of such a significant improvement of adaptive random testing over random testing, it is very natural to consider to replace randomized testing by adaptive random testing.
-Hence, many works involving random testing may be worthwhile to be reinvestigated using adaptive random testing instead.
-Obviously, there are different approaches of evenly spreading random test cases.
+These results have very significant impact in software testing, because randomized testing is a basic and popular technique in software testing.
+In view of such a significant improvement of adaptive randomized testing over randomized testing, it is very natural to consider to replace randomized testing by adaptive randomized testing.
+Hence, many works involving random testing may be worthwhile to be reinvestigated using adaptive randomized testing instead.
+Obviously, there are different approaches of evenly spreading randomized testing.
 In this tutorial, we are going to present several approaches, and discuss their advantages and disadvantages.
-Furthermore, the favorable and unfavorable conditions for adaptive random testing would also be discussed.
-Most existing research on adaptive random testing involves only numeric programs.
+Furthermore, the favorable and unfavorable conditions for adaptive randomized testing would also be discussed.
+Most existing research on adaptive randomized testing involves only numeric programs.
 The recent success of applying adaptive randomized testing for non-numeric programs would be discussed.